SoftwareAG/c8y-docs/content/microservice-sdk/concept-bundle/overview.md

 The following management features are supported:

-- Microservices can be registered to individual tenants and super-tenants (that is, tenants with subtenants).
+- Microservices can be registered to individual tenants and super-tenants (that is tenants with subtenants).
 - Multi-tenant microservices can be subscribed to other tenants.

 Technically, microservices are Docker containers hosted by {{< product-c8y-iot >}} and they follow specific conventions.
 They are typically accessed using {{< product-c8y-iot >}} REST API available under <kbd>/service/&lt;microservice-name&gt;</kbd>.